bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

 + When web-push notifications are being used in the Node-RED dashboard, because modern browsers only allow such notifications when https is used (based on certificates signed by a trusted CA).
 + And so on ...

 Anyway it is quite convenient if you can use https all over the place, even within your home network (i.e. within your LAN).
+Further on we will also explain how your Tailscale agent can be use to provide https for your other local services, like e.g. the web interface of a timeseries database you are running...

 ## Enable https in your tailnet
 Previously we have activated DNS within our tailnet.
-That is required to be able to use LetsEncrypt certificate, because the common name of the certificate should be the virtual hostname of your device.
+That is required to be able to use a LetsEncrypt certificate, because the common name of the certificate should be the virtual hostname of your device.
 It won't work for virtual ip addresses.

 In the tabsheet *"DNS"* of your Tailscale admin console, you can now enable once https for your entire tailnet: